-For this month’s Tim Holtz 12 Tags of 2016 I thought I would take a break from the usual large tags I have made, and make a short, fat one instead.
+For this month’s Tim Holtz 12 Tags of 2016 I thought I would take a break from the usual large tags I have made.
+So I made a short, fat butterfly tag instead.
 I used the “Love From” Tag Die Set from Tonic Studios.

 In Tim’s example tag he uses his new Mosaic kit.
 This is not yet available in the United Kingdom so I have attempted to create a similar effect using the supplies I have to hand.

 I cut the main tag shape from 300gsm black card (it has a bit of a canvas texture on it) and used the oval die to cut white 300gsm stamping card.

 Next I inked up the white card oval using Distress Inks.
 I used Fossilized Amber all over the oval then blended Spiced Marmalade around the edges.
 I wanted an irregular look.

 I then ran the oval through my Big Shot machine inside the wood-grain embossing folder from Crafters Companion.
 I love the effect this gives.

 Using Brushed Corduroy Distress Ink, I darkened the raised parts of the wood grain.
 I kept the blending tool vertical and dragged it width-ways over the oval.
 In this picture I have done the right hand side only.

 A added a bit more of the Brushed Corduroy Distress Ink around the edge of the oval and glued it to the black tag.
 I made two little beads of Dovecraft 3d Pearl Effects in each corner and put this aside to dry.

 I cut a butterfly from 300gsm Centura Pearl card using one of the shadow dies from the Paper Artist 3 Butterflies and Shadows die set by Hot off The Press.